sagemath/sage-numerical-backends-gurobi/README.md

-# sage-numerical-backends-coin
+# sage-numerical-backends-gurobi
-COIN-OR backend for Sage
+Gurobi backend for Sage